 The North American facial injectable market is expected to grow to $5.8 billion by 2024 – wow!

-With the popularity of Botox, dermal fillers and other cosmetic injectables on the rise, more doctors, nurses and medical professionals are seeking out medical aesthetics training and offering their clients more treatments than ever before!
+With the popularity of Botox, dermal fillers and cosmetic injectables on the rise, more physicians, nurses and medical professionals are seeking out medical aesthetics training and offering their clients more treatments than ever before!

-If you have a passion for helping people look and feel their best, you can learn some of the most in-demand injectable treatments with just 1-2 weeks of training from the National Laser Institute.
+If you have a passion for helping people look and feel their best, you can learn some of the most in-demand treatments in just two weeks with Botox training from the National Laser Institute.

 What Injectables Will I Be Learning During Training?

 During cosmetic injectable training, you will have the opportunity to learn and work with some of the most popular products, including: